-Trump says unconcerned by 'hoax' impeachment bid as hearings come into public view
+White House official says he heard U.S. envoy press Ukrainians to probe Bidens

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday he was unconcerned about the impeachment inquiry in the House of Representatives and the release of witness testimony but did not want to support the Democratic-led probe by letting his top aide testify.
+The transcript was one of many released this week by House committees investigating whether Trump pressured Ukraine to carry out a corruption probe into a political rival.
+Former Vice President Joe Biden is one of Trump’s main Democratic rivals as the president runs for re-election in 2020.

-Trump, speaking at the White House, dismissed the release of transcripts of testimony this week by U.S. diplomats to House committees investigating whether the Republican president pressured Ukraine to probe his domestic political rivals.
+Biden’s son, Hunter, was on the board of directors of Burisma, a Ukrainian gas company.

+Earlier on Friday, Trump said he was unconcerned about the impeachment inquiry and dismissed the release of transcripts of testimony by U.S. diplomats and others.
 He also criticized House Democrats for moving their inquiry into the public eye with open, televised hearings next week.

 “They shouldn’t be having public hearings; this is a hoax,” Trump, who has denied any wrongdoing, told reporters.